civican/legisinfo/42-1/bills/C-375/bill_text.md

 ## Summary

-This enactment amends the `Criminal Code` to require that a presentence report contain information on any mental disorder from which the offender suffers.
+This enactment amends the `Criminal Code` to require that a presentence report contain information on any aspect of the offender's mental condition that is relevant for sentencing purposes.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: